 Ensure that every Jewish student has the opportunity to participate in a meaningful immersive Israel experience and be supported on a journey of Jewish discovery before, during, and after that experience.

-Provide funding, resources, and support for a dedicated campus professional who will identify and engage lesser-affiliated first-year students and sophomores, recruit them to join a Birthright trip, and steward their involvement in Jewish campus life.
+Provide funding, resources, and support for a dedicated campus professional who will identify and engage first and second year students, inspire them to travel to Israel, and steward their involvement in Jewish campus life.

 For more information, email [email protected].